shahm10/tiny_search_engine/querier/README.md

 # CS50 Lab 6
 ## Seung Hyun Hahm, CS50 Winter 2020

+### Common
+A short explanation on how to build common.a:
+In order to make a common.a, go to common/ directory and type `make`.
 ### Querier
 `Querier` reads the index file produced by the `indexer`, and the page fiels produced by the `crawler`, and answers search queries submitted by standard input.